 Analysis of Medicare data found that patients who receive at-home care require 9% fewer hospitalizations and 20% fewer emergency department visits.
-House calls also helped lower the Medicare population’s need for sub-speciality visits and skilled nursing care, in each case by roughly a quarter.
+House calls also helped lower the Medicare population’s need for sub-specialty visits and skilled nursing care by roughly a quarter in each case.

-Americans are aging and by 2030, 70 million U.S. citizens will be older than 65 years.
+Americans are aging; by 2030, 70 million U.S. citizens will be older than 65.
 Much of this population is also homebound.
 Over a third of people 75-85 years old report difficulty walking a block.

-House calls give doctors a chance to check in on patients with less mobility and learn whether they’re taking their medication regularly, eating well and in a safe from risks for accidents or falls.
+House calls allow doctors to check in on patients with less mobility and learn whether they’re taking their medication regularly, eating well, and safe from risks like accidents or falls.
 As researchers write in the American Family Physician:

 A recent study of visits by the house call provider Heal shows that it’s not just the elderly who benefit from house calls.

-About 70% of patients reported requesting a house call for the sake of convenience.
+About 70% of patients reported requesting a house call for convenience.
 Another common reason was to receive services more rapidly.
 The average wait time for as-soon-as-possible house calls was about 1.5 hours.

-Young adults and parents with small children are clearly realizing that one benefit of house calls is convenience.
-House calls avoid the hassle of scheduling an appointment for later in the week (or month), driving to an office and wasting time in the waiting room.
+Young adults and parents with small children realize that one benefit of house calls is convenience.
+House calls avoid the hassle of scheduling an appointment for later in the week (or month), driving to an office, and wasting time in the waiting room.

-It seems logical that doctors would make fewer house calls in an era when efficiency is paramount.
+At first glance, it seems logical that doctors would make fewer – not more – house calls in an era when efficiency is paramount.
 Home-based primary care requires physicians to spend time driving and performing functions they can often delegate to office staff or nurses.

 For most doctors, the additional revenue earned from a house call visit doesn’t necessarily compensate for the required travel time.
-But as a recent publication in the Journal of the American Board of Family Medicine emphasizes, house calls can lower overhead expenses substantially.
+But research published in the Journal of the American Board of Family Medicine found house calls can lower overhead expenses substantially.
 The result is that home-based primary care is becoming a specialty, of sorts, within primary care.